 Efficient White Lighting Units (EWLUs)

 An EWLU may be equipped with any high efficiency light source, such that it meets the eligibility criteria.
-Types of lighting may include: LEDs, the most efficient fluorescent units, and some types of discharge lighting.
+The ETL Scheme covers three categories of products:

 For the installation of 25 18W LEDs lighting to replace 25 existing 36W T8 fluorescent luminaires within a typical 100m2 retail store operating sixteen hours per day seven days a week, the potential annual savings are calculated as: